Sndrn/42_piscine/README.md

   The school is open 24/7.
-Thus, the so-called "pisciners" are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the non-stop 26-day program.
+Thus, the so-called "pisciners" are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" in the massive load of work demanded by the non-stop 26-day program.